 The programme is available online and is fully supported by a Virtual Learning Environment (VLE), as well as study materials and help from academic staff.
 It allows you to study anywhere in the world and fit your studies around your other commitments.

 The degree offers the flexibility to complete in one year, or up to five years depending on your desired study pace.

+The programme uses tutor supported computer conferencing as the main mode of communication between staff and students.
+Tutors oversee all modules; they respond to queries, monitor discussions and provide general guidance.
 When you register, we will give you access to your Student Portal.
 You can then access your University of London email account and other key resources:

 - The Virtual Learning Environment (VLE) enables access to course materials, resources, and activities.

-More about coursework.
+More about assessment